hackerb9/vt340test/regis/faketextcolor.md

 <ul>
 <img src="offsetdirections.svg" width=25% align="right">

 **Side note**

 The mysterious number `0642` is actually offset directions for the `V` (vector) operator.
 Here is the compass rose showing what each number means.
 Because the code has set `W(M20)` the Writing Multiplier is 20 pixels per step.
 So, 0642 goes east, south, west, and then north, making a 20x20 square.
-The final `V0` moves the ReGIS cursor east for to start the next box.
+The final `V0` moves the ReGIS cursor east to start the next box.

 </ul>
 <br clear="all">